fedidat/HexoSite/source/_posts/70-vps-setup.md

 - programming
 ---

-It's been a while I've had a VPS, and I thought I should exercise some server skills, so this time I documented the process of getting a new VPS running smoothly.
+It's been a while since I have last setup a VPS, and I thought I should exercise some server skills, so this time I documented the process of getting a new VPS running smoothly.

 ## Picking a host